 Ohio University has a long tradition of offering quality higher education with a national reputation for academic excellence.
 Since graduating our first nursing class 45 years ago, OHIO’s School of Nursing has also continually evolved to meet the needs of students and the healthcare workforce while keeping with our mission of preparing health professionals whose work reflects the highest standards of collaboration, ethics, innovation and commitment to all.

-The Ohio University nursing program began in 1968, with the establishment an Associate in Science in Nursing degree.
+The Ohio University nursing program began in 1968, with the establishment of an Associate in Science in Nursing degree.
 A two-year associate degree is still an option at Ohio University’s Chillicothe, Southern and Zanesville campuses.

-In 1975, the University launched an RN to BSN completion program through distance learning technologies to provide licensed registered nurses an accessible, high-quality option to further their education and career.
+In 1975, the University launched an RN to BSN completion program through distance learning technologies to provide licensed registered nurses an accessible, high-quality option to further their education and careers.
 Currently, all RN to BSN courses and most general education courses required for the RN to BSN program can be taken online.

 The School of Nursing moved from the College of Education to the College of Health and Human Services in 1980.
 It remained a separate school when the college reorganized in 2010 as the College of Health Sciences and Professions.

 In 2013, the school graduated the first class of its four-year traditional Bachelor of Science in nursing on the Athens Campus.
 The traditional BSN is now also offered on the OHIO regional campuses of Chillicothe, Southern and Zanesville.

 All undergraduate School of Nursing programs are approved by the Ohio Board of Nursing (OBN).
 In addition to approval by the OBN, Ohio University School of Nursing holds several accreditations.

 The Ohio University School of Nursing will provide accessible state-of-the-discipline undergraduate and graduate nursing education.
 The school will focus on fostering preservation, promotion and restoration of health in the global community.
 Our graduates will be highly competent practitioners, leaders and scholars who are grounded in a sense of inquiry and committed to human caring within a climate of diversity.